Yeah, we did a two day tour in the Amazon jungle. Hard to believe.

 After dinner, we were encouraged to climb the stairs to get a nice view.
 There were a LOT of stairs, and I was hoping this climb was worth it.
 I was not disappointed, as I rounded a turn, looked right, and saw a simple structure, lined with hammocks, looking out over the jungle.
 Absolutely blown away.
 The view was breathtaking.

 The pictures do not do it justice.
 I picked a hammock and relaxed, taking in the amazing view.

 My bliss was interrupted by our guide.
 Instead of leading us back to the bus, as I anticipated, he showed us what I would like to call Death Swing 2.
-This swing hung out much farther over the precipice than Casa del Arbol, and unlike the actual relatively safe looking seat at the end of a large metal chain at Casa del Arbol, this seat was just a simple piece of wood at the end of a rope.
+This swing hung out much farther over the precipice than when we hiked to Casa del Arbol, and unlike the actual relatively safe looking seat at the end of a large metal chain at Casa del Arbol, this seat was just a simple piece of wood at the end of a rope.

 No thank you.
 Initially there were no takers, so the guide climbed on and demonstrated.
 After that, three brave people gave it a try.